FernandusJs/Data4/README.md

 Follow instructions on Canvas to create your python virtual environment.

 ### Making sure to use the correct java version
+1. If not already installed on your system, install a Java version 8 up to 17 (NOT 18 or 20!) from https://www.oracle.com/java/technologies/javase/
+2. Make sure JAVA_HOME is set to the correct version of Java (8-17) and that it is added to the PATH environment variable. (ex.
+JAVA_HOME: C:\Program Files\Java\jdk-11.0.8\)

+### Loading this project in PyCharm
+1. Open PyCharm
+2. Select "Get from VCS"
+3. Use https://gitlab.com/kdg-ti/bigdata/sparkdelta.git as the URL and provide your credentials for GitLab

 ### Installing the required packages
 1. Go to terminal in PyCharm
-2. Run the command: pip install -re requirements.txt (it icludes all the neccecairy packages for this cource)
+2. Run the command: pip install -re requirements.txt (it includes all the necessary packages for this course)
-3. Make sure all is packages are installed correctly (if you have errors, try to solve them and rund the command again)
+3. Make sure all is packages are installed correctly (if you have errors, try to solve them and run the command again)
 4. if the IDE asks to install jupyter, do so.
 5. Download Apache Spark 3.3.2 (Feb 13 release): https://www.apache.org/dyn/closer.lua/spark/spark-3.3.2/spark-3.3.2-bin-hadoop3.tgz
 6. Unpack the downloaded file to a folder with your hadoop tools (ex. c:/hadoopTools).
 Unpacked directory later referred as SPARK DIRECTORY